 - Start the engine and let it idle.
 Make sure the check engine light doesn’t come on.

-- If ABS and traction control lights are on, turn the steering wheel to the left and then to the right.
+- If ABS and traction control lights are on, turn the steering wheel to the left and right.
 Repeat it twice, then drive for five minutes to reset those warning lights.

 Check Engine Light On

-If the check light is still on after you have replaced the spark plugs and ignition coils, you can use the YOUCANIC Full System Scanner to clear the stored codes.
+If the check light is still on after replacing the spark plugs and ignition coils, you can use the YOUCANIC Full System Scanner to clear the stored codes.
 This scanner can also read and clear fault codes through every vehicle’s control module.

 - M14 （Gas） 20N・m If the cylinder head material is cast iron